Mandice/Stem-Website/documentation/en-US/doc/StemApp.md

 #### [Chapter One] Introduce
 <p>Create a folder named Mandicelogic, and make sure you have following files or folders:</p>
  - Run
- - node_modules folder
+ - program folder
  - Mandicelogic-${PROJECT_NAME}.conf
- - package.json

-Use zip to compress Mandicelogic folder.
+Use zip to compress all files in Mandicelogic folder.
 Please rename this compress file as Mandicelogic-${PROJECT_NAME}.zip.

 #### [Chapter Two] Core Component
 ##### 1) Run